-Industry Showcase: You will work with a full creative team on constructing a performance for an invited audience of top UK Agents and Casting Directors.
+Industry Showcase: In your second term you will work with a full creative team on constructing a performance for an invited audience of top UK Agents and Casting Directors.
 You will perform individually and have the opportunity to provide your CV and Headshot for interested professionals.
 Many of our students are signed by Agents from these events and go on to have successful careers.

 *please note all course content is subject to change.

 FEES AND FINANCE

 “Having worked professionally as an actor and a singer/musician for over ten years I have had the opportunity to study with some remarkable mentors.
 None have unleashed the passion, joy, focus and clarity of sound that Leontine Hass has, by virtue of her extraordinary breadth of knowledge, vast experience and her ability to immediately assess and tap into an individual’s vocal potential.”Doug Hansell – (AS alumni) recently starred in ‘Titanic’ at the Charing Cross Theatre.

 “Since doing the first Associated Studios course I went from strength to strength – I secured a great new agent who I’ve been with for many years now and who I count as a friend and a rock… and have now wracked up two West End contracts, an Arena tour around America and I know there’s still great things ahead.
 Leontine Hass and the directors, MD’s and choreographers from Associated Studios have remained in my life as friends, mentors and as fellow professionals.
 When you’re ‘resting’ these people will be the ones who drive you forward.”David O’Mahoney (AS Alumni) recently starred in ‘The Bodyguard’ with Beverley Knight.
 Currently plays Swing in the London West End production of ‘Beautiful’.

 Start Date: Monday 23rd September 2019